yoyodyne-data/dbt-kimball-dimensional/test_dbt_kimball_dimensional/README.md

 ## Out of Scope
-- hard deletes (these need to be handled by upstream modeling / EL processes).
+- Hard deletes (these need to be handled by upstream modeling / EL processes).

 ## Test Data